List of military rations: Argentina

-The Armed Forces of the Argentine Republic's Ración de Combate (Individual) was introduced in 2003, consisting of a gray plastic-foil laminate pouch containing a mix of canned and dehydrated foods, plus minimal supplements, for one soldier for one day.
+The Armed Forces of the Argentine Republic's combat ration (Ración de Combate (Individual)) was introduced in 2003, consisting of a gray plastic-foil laminate pouch containing a mix of canned and dehydrated foods, plus minimal supplements, for one soldier for one day.
 All products in the RC are domestically produced, commercially available items.

-Each ration contains: canned meat, small can of meat spread, crackers, instant soup, cereal bar with fruit, a chocolate bar with nuts or caramels, instant coffee, orange juice powder, sugar, salt, a heating kit with disposable stove and alcohol-based fuel tablets, disposable butane lighter, resealable plastic bag, cooked rice, and a pack of paper tissues.
+Each ration contains canned meat, small can of meat spread, crackers, instant soup, cereal bar with fruit, a chocolate bar with nuts or caramels, instant coffee, orange juice powder, sugar, salt, a heating kit with disposable stove and alcohol-based fuel tablets, disposable butane lighter, resealable plastic bag, cooked rice, and a pack of paper tissues.

-Menu #1 contains: corned beef, meat pâté, crisp water crackers, and instant soup with fideo pasta.
+Menu #1 contains corned beef, meat pâté, crisp water crackers, and instant soup with fideo pasta.

-Menu #2 contains: roasted beef in gravy, meat pâté, whole wheat crackers, and quick-cooking polenta in cheese sauce.
+Menu #2 contains roasted beef in gravy, meat pâté, whole wheat crackers, and quick-cooking polenta in cheese sauce.

 Brazil

-The Ração Operacional de Combate – R2 is the current field & combat ration for the Brazilian Army.
-It is based on the earlier, but similar, Ração Alternativa de Combate, 24 horas developed by the Brazilian Navy for use by Naval Infantry units.
+The R2 Combat Operation Ration (Ração Operacional de Combate – R2) is the current field & combat ration for the Brazilian Army.
+It is based on the earlier, but similar, Alternative Combat Ration for 24 Hours (Ração Alternativa de Combate, 24 horas) developed by the Brazilian Navy for use by Naval Infantry units.
 It contains the food and supplemental items needed by 1 soldier for 24 hours.
 It is to be used in situations where no other type of ration is available.
 All foods are packed inside 4-ply plastic and aluminum polylaminate retort pouches and are ready to eat without further preparation.

 The ration is packed inside a heavy-duty (.25 mm thick) matte green or olive drab polyethylene bag measuring 300 mm wide by 400 mm long.
 It is printed with the logo of the Brazilian Army, the name of the ration, and menu information.
 Inside are 5 thinner (.10 mm) semi-transparent plastic bags, one for each meal and one for the accessories.
 Each bag is printed with meal information and contents.